helixiora/helixiora-lorelai/readme.md

 Our deployments rely on container images of the application and the worker that talks to redis.

-To that end the Dockerfile.prod is used to build the web app and Dockerfile.worker builds the worker.
+To that end the Dockerfile.web.prod is used to build the web app and Dockerfile.worker.prod builds the worker.

+The .prod appendix is used for files that are related to building a package that is deployable on our target infra and that we guarantee will work.
+Any other Dockerfiles (or other deployment helper files) are to be used for local/dev deployments and we don't ensure they will work on all infrastructure.

 These then get published to Github's container registry and are available in the Packages section here.